OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Threads

-- Articulate the value and purpose of threads
 - Write and execute the code necessary to create threads
 - Pass arguments to threads
 - Address the issue of shared data through building support for synchronized primitives to support atomicity